MAPF-Competition/Start-Kit/Prepare_Your_Planner.md

   src/Logger.cpp, src/States.cpp, src/Validator.cpp, inc/ActionModel.h, inc/CompetitionSystem.h,
   Evaluation.h, Grid.h, Logger.h, SharedEnv.h, States.h, Tasks.h, Validator.h, common.h

 Similar to the scheduler, the planner can access the `SharedEnvironment` API.
-You can use this info for implementing your planner.
+You need to use this API for implementing your planner.

 ### Implement your entry
-to do
+For participants that compete in the combined track, you can modify the entry freely to meet your needs.
+You need to implement your own `Entry::initialize()` and `Entry::compute()` functions and are not allwed to change their definitions.
+Except this, you are free to add new members/functions to the `Entry` class.
+The `Entry::compute()` needs to compute the task schedule and the actions for agents.
+Although the default entry does this by calling the scheduler and the planner separately, this is not required.

 ### Compute command for your robots
 - Plan command in the scheduler